k-l-lambda/k-l-lambda.github.io/source/_drafts/basal-lineage.md

 ---
-title: The Basal Species
+title: The Basal Lineage
 tags:
     - fiction
 ---

-下面是英文译文。我在翻译中刻意靠近**阿瑟·C·克拉克**的语言气质：克制、冷静、理性中带着宇宙尺度的敬畏，避免情绪化修辞，让“震撼”来自事实本身，而不是夸张的情感。

----

 When I awoke, the snow was already gone.

 This was the one hundred thousand and thirty-second year I had spent in cryogenic suspension.
 The hatch opened without a sound, as though reluctant to disturb something long at rest.
-The air was warm and moist, free of disinfectant or metallic odor, and for a moment I was seized by a dangerous illusion—that I had merely slept through an ordinary night.
+The air was warm and moist, free of disinfectant or metallic odor, and for a moment I was seized by a strange illusion—that I had merely slept through an ordinary night.

 The person who came to receive me stood outside the chamber.
 Her appearance differed almost not at all from the people of my own era—limbs, features, skin, even the familiar curvature of a smile.
 And yet the smile showed no emotional modulation, like the surface of a perfectly still lake.